storybookjs/react-native/MIGRATION.md

 ### doctools

-If you are manually adding docs tools to do auto args you can now remove this code since its automatically added now.
+If you are manually adding doctools to do auto args you can now remove this code since its automatically added now.
 To make it work you still need babel-plugin-react-docgen-typescript though.

 ```diff